jan1577/lichess-bullet-block-chrome/README.md

 It removes all options to start a Bullet Game, only allowing Blitz, Rapid, Classical and Variants.

 ## Setup
+You can get the extension in the Chrome Webstore or add it to your browser manually.

+To download it from the webstore, click here [here] (https://chrome.google.com/webstore/detail/lichessbulletblock/hggjliiolhipmgoomadfmpdlafknhpmd).

+To add it manually, follow the steps below.
 Clone the repository or download as a ZIP-file and unzip the files.
 Next, go to chrome://extensions/ and turn on developer mode.
 Click "Load unpacked" and upload the folder.
 After installing, you can turn off developer mode.